micahamd/psych_exp_generator/README.md

    - **Provide Feedback**: Check to enable response feedback
    - **Feedback Text**: Enter text for correct and incorrect responses, separated by comma
    - **Feedback Duration**: Set how long (in milliseconds) feedback appears on screen
+   - **Save Data**: Check to enable data collection and download results at the end of the experiment
 3. Click the "BEGIN" button to start the experiment
 4. During the experiment:
    - The fixation point appears (if enabled) for the specified fixation interval